cdl-geneseo/geneseo-dictionary/U/Uni.md

 # Uni

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Uni

 Created by  Unknown User (mr38) on Nov 02, 2020

 (abbreviation)- A shortened definition of the word university.
 I'm going to Uni today for one in-person class.
 (Rockwell, U-Z, 2020)